||8th Annual Biker Belles® Celebration

 All—men and women, riders and non-riders—are welcome to join this gathering of mentorship and sharing.
 Participants are asked to make a $60 contribution to join the festivities, 100 percent of which directly benefit two South Dakota charities that benefit women-related causes, Helping with Horsepower and the Sturgis Motorcycle Museum & Hall of Fame.
 Don’t miss your opportunity to gather, ride and share stories during the 2016 Biker Belles event.
 Reserve your place now!

 I want to reserve my place at the 2016 Biker Belles Celebration!
+I want to purchase the 2016 Biker Belles group photo!

 To stay up to date on everything Biker Belles, be sure to subscribe to the Sturgis Rider® News Blog and follow the Biker Belles on Facebook!